8 Types of Frogs in Costa Rica

 5. Splendid Leaf Frog

 The Splendid Leaf Frog is one of the most recognizable types of frogs in Costa Rica due to its vibrant colors.
 Its back is usually yellowish-green with black spots, while its belly is bright yellow or orange.
-It typically grows to about 1.5 inches in length and can be found near rivers, ponds, and lowland forests.
+It typically grows to about 1.5 inches long and can be found near rivers, ponds, and lowland forests.

 These types of frogs in Costa Rica are mainly nocturnal and are not very active during the day.
-When they are active, they like to stay close to the ground, where they can hide among the leaves and branches.
+When active, they like to stay close to the ground, where they can hide among the leaves and branches.

 6. Strawberry Poison Dart Frog